soft-matter-theory-at-icmab-csic/spike_surface_electrostatics/surface files/README.md

+Example surface files for the protein and planar surface and input files to generate them.
+The surface files are necessary input of PyGBe together with the pqr file.
+Note that when doing the calculations at different $d_c$ both the .pqr and .vert need to be shifted in the perpendicular direction of the planar surface.

 - sensor_300x10x300_d02.face: File corresponding to the planar surface.
 Generated using python script https://github.com/pygbe/pygbe/blob/master/preprocessing_tools/mesh_brick.py
 - sensor_300x10x300_d02.vert: File corresponding to the planar surface.
 Generated using python script https://github.com/pygbe/pygbe/blob/master/preprocessing_tools/mesh_brick.py
 - input_protein_Mesh.prm: Nanoshaper input file necessary to generate the proteins surface ".vert" and ".face" files.